jordan2175/home-lab/cluster/bootstrap-notes.md

 # Bootstrap Gate Server

-NOTE: If the locate gets messed up and ansible will not run then try running the following command: `sudo dpkg-reconfigure locales`
+NOTE: If the locale gets messed up and ansible will not run then try running the following command: `sudo dpkg-reconfigure locales`

+NOTE: For all manual tasks login over SSH as a normal user then copy and paste the following bits of shell code into the shell, make sure to include the parentheses.
+All commands assume you have already elevated privledges with `sudo bash`.

 ## Setup root user

-### Manual Tasks

-Login over SSH as a normal user, then copy and paste the following bits of shell code into the shell, make sure to include the parentheses.

 ```
+(
 sudo bash
 ssh-keygen -t ed25519 -C "gate01 root"
 passwd
+)
 ```

 ## Copy root's public SSH key to end nodes

-### Manual Tasks
+Need to first login to each node and set a password for the root user.

 ```
 (